 - The first wave evaluates the user experience with the OEM’s vehicle mobile app by make, utilizing the brand’s most recent launch of an Internal Combustion Engine (ICE) model with high content.

 - The second wave reviews apps from makes that offer high-volume Electric Vehicles (EVs).
 As EVs can offer more, and unique, use cases for the app, it is important for the user experience to align with the distinct EV customer requirements.

-The two waves will be released to subscribing clients in September 2020 and February 2021.
+The two waves will be released to subscribing clients in January 2021 (ICE) and April 2021 (EV).

 The OEM App Benchmark Study measures product performance and user experience, providing the information and tools needed to:

 - Compare strengths and weaknesses for all state-of-the-art industry apps including feature offerings, customer journey, functions, usability and software

 - Measure user experience through quantitative data and objective expert criteria based on best practices, as well as a rankable Index Model

 - Identify areas of the app that are less competitive and/or difficult to use

 - Understand the details of misalignments in the app with customer requirements, supported with additional insights from a follow-up survey with some of the J.D.
 Power 2020 Initial Quality Study (IQS)SM participants